Campaigns - Wales

 We've created a Q&A factsheet on the reforms.
 Some of the details may change as the Welsh Government is still developing the regulations and the details of how the new systems and structures will work in practice.
 As such, this fact-sheet will be updated from time to time.
 Please check back for the latest information.

 The National Deaf Children's Society Cymru has been campaigning on this new law over the past few years.
 We are pleased that during this time, the Welsh Government has taken a number of steps to address some of our key concerns.
-For example, our campaigners called for a national template for the new plan, which will now be taken forward.
+But there is still campaigning work to be done.

 When will the system change?